 The SPCA publishes statistical information under nationally recognized guidelines known as the Asilomar Accords.
 The Asilomar Accords were developed in August 2004 by a group of animal welfare leaders for the purpose of building bridges across varying philosophies, developing relationships and creating goals focused on significantly reducing the euthanasia of healthy and treatable companion animals in the United States.
-The collection and publication of this data is sponsored by Maddie’s Fund®.
+The collection and publication of this data are sponsored by Maddie’s Fund®.

 The terminology below contains definitions prescribed by the Accords.
 The statistics focus on “Live Release Rate,” the percentage of pets that leave a facility alive.
 Because the Charlottesville-Albemarle SPCA contracts as the local animal control facility and is the only facility in the community, the SPCA Live Release Rate is the rate for the Charlottesville- Albemarle community.